On yer e-bike: 3 of Newcastle's best e-cycling routes

 Join a tour

-Experts in guided bike tours, Pineapple Pedals will awaken your inner child by riding vintage retro bikes through the streets Newcastle.
+Experts in guided bike tours, Newy Rides will guide you through the streets of Newcastle, taking in street art and history before stopping in to meet some local artisans and distillers.
 Plus you don't need to be a professional cyclist, the rides are easy!

 Prefer to explore on foot?
 Check out Newcastle Afoot Walking Tours.